-9. OPERATING LEASE WITH SETON
+9. LEASE AGREEMENTS

-Effective June 1, 2013, Central Health and Seton entered into a Master Agreement and ancillary agreements including a lease for UMCB that superseded the original lease inherited from the City of Austin, as amended.
+Effective June 1, 2013, Central Health and Seton entered into a Master Agreement and ancillary agreements including a lease for the Downtown Campus that superseded the original lease inherited from the City of Austin, as amended.
 See Note 10 for a discussion of the Master Agreement and ancillary agreements.